ldrrp/lochnas.com/content/apps/nextcloud.md

 ## How to enable

-Edit your `.env` file and enable this container then run `./start.sh`
+Edit your `/lochnas/docker-templates/nextcloud/.env` file and enable this container then run `./start.sh`

 ```
 NEXTCLOUD_ENABLED=false